Mercury Mariner

-First generation
+First generation (2005–2007)

 Introduced during the 2005 refresh of the Ford Escape, the Mercury Mariner was positioned above both it and the Mazda Tribute in the compact sport utility vehicle group.
 It also includes stylistic differences, such as a two-tone interior, turn signal repeaters borrowed from the European-market Ford Maverick, monotone cladding, and the signature Mercury "waterfall" front grille.

 Unlike its counterparts, a manual transmission was not part of the powertrain lineup.
 The Mariner was the first Mercury with a four-cylinder since the Mercury Cougar was dropped in 2002.
 For 2006, the lineup was expanded with the introduction of the Mariner Hybrid.

-Second generation
+Second generation (2008–2011)

 For the second generation for the Mariner, the 2008 model year boasted a thorough redesign, despite remaining on the Ford CD2 platform used by the outgoing generation.

 The exterior changes included new seats, headlights, taillights, a new liftgate, a higher beltline, new doors, and new wheels.
 The interior was also significantly updated with higher quality materials and included more features.
 The engines remained the same but the 3.0 L Duratec V6 has been modified to reduce fuel consumption by 10%.